aboyai/dagenie/README.md

 ## Purpose-Built for DAGs.
 Engineered for Speed.

-DAGenie is a high-performance, distributed database purpose-built to manage Directed Acyclic Graphs (DAGs).
+DAGenie is a high-performance, distributed DAG-Native database purpose-built to manage Directed Acyclic Graphs (DAGs).
 With disk persistence, clustered storage with sharding, replication, and a powerful query language (DQL), DAGenie empowers developers and system architects to build, manage, and introspect complex DAG workflows at scale.

 ---